 Section 3.
 The Salary Plan Committee shall be a Standing Committee in accordance with the Bylaws under Article III.

+Section 4.
+The Scholarship Committee and Awards Committee shall be a Standing Committee in accordance with the Bylaws under Article III.

+Section 5.
+The Public Relations Committee shall be a Standing Committee in accordance with the Bylaws under Article III.

-Section 46.
+Section 6.
 Special Committees shall be appointed by the Council as deemed necessary.
+Special committees include, but are not limited to, the Scholarship Committee, Public Relations Committee, and Constitution and Bylaws Committee.

 ARTICLE X -- AMENDMENT